mtngrown/mtngrown.github.io/source/2014/09/05/starforce-scenario-1-tactical-combat-at-alpha-centauri.html.markdown

 Turn 1 starts in the TD, and more or less defines the entire scenario: whoever wins the tactical phase wins the game for Scenario 1.

+### Tac Turn 1

+### Tac Turn 2

+### Tac Turn 3

+### Tac Turn 4

+## AAR

+The scenario description states that this is not to be considered balanced, but I don't think it's that bad.
+Certainly, had the SH not blundered into the stargate casting range quite so early, the outcome could have been significantly different.

+A case could be made that the single Alpha Centauri starforce is already in battle mode, instead of having to change modes on Tac Turn 1.
+It may not really matter, because it's allowed to position itself anywhere in the Tac Display, and it won't know which boundary hexes the SH is going to occupy.
+The entering forces will spend the entire tac turn changing mode.